-But leaving the industry isn't just about walking away; it’s about performing one final audit.
-In a world currently obsessed with the "How" (the faster chip, the smarter API, the next big exit), we are losing sight of the "Why."
+But leaving high tech isn't just about walking away; it’s about sharing key insights from the perspective of 45 years as a tech writer and information architect.
+In a world currently obsessed with the "How" (the fastest chip, the smarter API, the next big exit), we are losing sight of the "Why" (solving a real-world requirement).
 We are trading Precision for Hype, and Stewardship for a Mercenary Mindset.

-The following essays is my attempt to separate the Wheat from the Chaff.
-It is a guide for the next generation of technical writers and architects who are currently being blinded by the "hoopla."
-Whether you are a veteran looking for an exit or a 25-year-old just starting your first tenure, these principles are the only "rainy day fund" that never devalues.
+So, the following posts are my attempt to separate the 'wheat" from the "chaff".
+The intent is to leave a frame of reference for the next generation of engineers and tech writers who are currently being blinded by the "hoopla."
+Whether you are a veteran looking for an exit or a 25-year-old just starting the journey, these insights may be the only "rainy day fund" that never devalues.

-- Part 1: The Industrial Ghost in the Consumer Machine– Why the hardware is just a pane of glass and why your "old" M1 might be more industrial than a new M5.
+- Part 1: The Industrial Ghost in the Consumer Machine– Why hardware is just a pane of glass and that your "old" M1 Mac Mini might be just as industrial as the "latest" M5 MacBook.

-- Part 2: The API Trap and the Death of Precision – How the industry fell in love with "How" and forgot how to solve a real-world requirement.
+- Part 2: The API Trap and the Death of Precision – How the industry fell in love with "How" and forgot building for a "Why" to solve a real-world problem.

 - Part 3: Escaping the Mercenary Mindset – The difference between building for a "Why" and building for an "Exit."

-- Part 4: The Final Requirement – Knowing when you’re "Done" and why the 25-year-olds need your perspective more than they need your seat.
+- Part 4: The Final Requirement – Knowing when you’re "Done" and why a 25-year-olds needs your perspective more than your seat.

 Welcome to the afterlife.
-Let's start separating the Wheat from the Chaff.
+Now, let's start separating the "wheat" from the "chaff".

 No comments: